asterisk/documentation/docs/Development/Roadmap/Asterisk-13-Projects/Resource-List-Subscriptions/PJSIP-Subscription-Abstraction-Plan.md

 ```

-/\*!
+/*!
 Notify a SIP subscription of a state change.
- \* This will create a SIP NOTIFY request, send the notify_data to
+ * This will create a SIP NOTIFY request, send the notify_data to
- \* a body generator, and then send the NOTIFY request out.
+ * a body generator, and then send the NOTIFY request out.
- \*/
+ */
 int ast_sip_subscription_notify(struct ast_sip_subscription \*sub, void \*notify_data);

-/\*!
+/*!
 Reject an incoming SIP SUBSCRIBE request.
- \* This will send the specified response to the SUBSCRIBE.
+ * This will send the specified response to the SUBSCRIBE.
 If a
- \* NULL reason is specified, then default reason text will be used.
+ * NULL reason is specified, then default reason text will be used.
- \*/
+ */
 void ast_sip_subscription_reject(struct ast_sip_subscription \*sub, int response, const char \*reason);

-/\*!
-Accept an incoming SIP SUBSCRIBE request with a 200 OK. \*/
+/*!
+Accept an incoming SIP SUBSCRIBE request with a 200 OK */
 void ast_sip_subscription_accept(struct ast_sip_subscription \*sub);

-/\*!
-Retrieve the local URI for this subscription \*/
+/*!
+Retrieve the local URI for this subscriptio */
 void ast_sip_subscription_get_local_uri(struct ast_sip_subscription \*sub, char \*buf, size_t size);

-/\*!
-Retrive the remote URI for this subscription \*/
+/*!
+Retrive the remote URI for this subscriptio */
 void ast_sip_subscription_get_remote_uri(struct ast_sip_subscription \*sub, char \*buf, size_t size);

-/\*!
-Terminate an active SIP subscription. \*/
+/*!
+Terminate an active SIP subscription */
 void ast_sip_subscription_terminate(struct ast_sip_subscripiton \*sub);